Onset of intermittent octahedral patterns in spherical B\'enard convection: Bifurcations involving the modes with

-The bifurcation scenario for this kind of planar system is classical and we don't go into details of the calculations (see \cite{ArCh91}).
-Let us assume first that $c=0$ and fix $\mu_2>0$ in order to insure existence of branches with maximal isotropy (thanks to H1 and H2).
-We set $12/7d_1-16/49d_2=D$ and
+The bifurcation scenario for this kind of planar system is classical and we don't go into details of the calculations \cite{ArCh91}.
+Let us assume first that $c=0$ and fix $\mu_2>0$.
+It follows from the above equations that a (secondary) bifurcation occurs from $\beta_+$ when $\mu_1$ reaches the value